alexgczs/multi-person-detection/README.md

 - `text_proximity_threshold`: 100 pixels (distance between face and text centers)
 - `text_confidence_threshold`: 0.5 (minimum OCR confidence for text detection)

 **Note:** This solution requires EasyOCR for text detection and may be slower than other approaches.
-Use a GPU is recommended.
+GPU acceleration is automatically enabled when CUDA is available for faster OCR processing.

 </details>